codeaprendiz/learn_dsa_and_problems/home/string/medium/taskset_medium_string/task_001_minimum_number_of_steps_to_make_two_strings_anagrams/ReadMe.md

 [leetcode.com » Minimum Number of Steps to Make Two Strings Anagrams](https://leetcode.com/problems/minimum-number-of-steps-to-make-two-strings-anagram/description)

+> Revision Count : 1

-> An Anagram of a string is a string that contains the same characters with a different (or the same) ordering.
+An Anagram of a string is a string that contains the same characters with a different (or the same) ordering.

 ## Solution